Design

 In the middle of the spacecraft, near its center of gravity, are four 100-pound (45 kg) reaction wheels used to reorient the observatory.
 Based upon Sir Isaac Newton’s Third Law of Motion – for every action there is an equal and opposite reaction – turning a reaction wheel in one direction causes Hubble to react by turning the opposite way.
 The satellite knows where and when it should turn based on a target schedule uploaded from the control center.
 Hubble’s main computer then calculates which wheels should slow and which ones spin faster to most efficiently maneuver the spacecraft to the new target.

 The observatory uses high-precision gyroscopes (gyros) to detect its rate and direction of motion.
 The telescope has six gyros, but typical operations only use three of them.
 Originally, the others served as backups, but gyros eventually wear out and fail.
-Today, Hubble has three operational gyros.
-The mission operations team at NASA Goddard has contingency plans that enable Hubble to continue collecting science data using only one gyro, if necessary, but with slightly less efficiency.
+Today, Hubble has three operational gyros, but operates with one.
+The other two are held in reserve as backups.

 Commands and data are transmitted between the spacecraft and the control center through two high-gain antennas that communicate through NASA’s Tracking Data and Relay Satellite System, which is in geosynchronous orbit.
 The science data is then forwarded from the control center to the Space Telescope Science Institute in Baltimore, Maryland, via a wide-area network for processing, dissemination, and archiving.